jslowick/naia/3-People/Ostean Trade Consortium/Ostean Trade Consortium.md

-Formed After the war, the Ostean Trade Consortium, or OTC for short, is an alliance of Lanshire, Winderspeakers, and other small Neutral Island-states for mutual defense and trade.
+Formed After [[The Great War]], the Ostean Trade Consortium, or OTC for short, is an alliance of Lanshire, Winderspeakers, and other small Neutral Island-states for mutual defense and trade.

 Noteable People
 - [[Lanshire]]